webzakimbo/bcome-read-the-docs-guides/docs/source/ssh-configuration/multi-proxying.rst

 Example configuration
 ---------------------

-The networks.yml configuration below defines two inventories: one containing a proxy server, and the other containing servers that may only be connected to via the proxy.

 The networks.yml configuration below defines three inventories: one containing a public-facing proxy server, the second a proxy server installed intra-network (and accessible only from the first), whilst the third inventory defines servers reachable by proxying via both proxy servers.

 .. code-block:: yaml